AntonioRedondo/antonioredondo.com/README.md

 ## Speed and size optimisation

-The website is optimised to load ultrafast respecting all the perfomance, accessibility and rest of web practices.
+The website is optimised to load ultrafast.
+It follows the best performance, accessibility and rest of web practices.
 It gets the below [Lighthouse](https://github.com/GoogleChrome/lighthouse) score.
 You can check it yourself!
 Just open the Dev Tools on Chrome, click the Audits tab and generate a new report.

 <img src="https://github.com/AntonioRedondo/antonioredondo.com/raw/master/readmeImages/Lighthouse.png" width="900px" />